Childhood Allergy - An Introduction

 Allergy is when the body has a reaction to a protein (e.g. foods, insect stings, pollens) or other substance (e.g. antibiotic).
 These substances are called allergens, and for most people they are harmless.
 Common things that children are allergic to include: food (e.g. peanuts, tree nuts, milk, eggs, wheat and fish), pollens from tree and grasses, house dust mite and insect stings.

-When a child first shows signs of allergy it is not always clear what has caused the symptoms, or even if they have had an allergic reaction, since some allergic symptoms can be similar to other common childhood conditions.
+When a child first shows signs of allergy it is not always clear what has caused the problem, or even if they have had an allergic reaction, since some allergic symptoms can be similar to other common childhood conditions.
 However, if the allergic reaction is severe, or if the symptoms continue to re-occur, it is important that their symptoms are investigated.
 The most important fact to remember is that if a child does develop an allergy, with early diagnosis and treatment of this condition, it will be easier to manage the symptoms and help minimise their effects on the child's daily life.